Affordable Colleges Online

 Mending the Sacred Hoop: Relying on grassroots efforts, MSH works to end violence against Native women and children.
 Their overarching mission is “restore the sovereignty and leadership of Native women”; they seek to do so through technical assistance projects and organizing Native women to advocate for the end of violence.

-Since 1978, MCADSV has been a statewide membership organization dedicated to the empowerment of all the state’s survivors of domestic and sexual violence.
+Since 1978, MCEDSV has been a statewide membership organization dedicated to the empowerment of all the state’s survivors of domestic and sexual violence.

 MDVPTB is a Government agency that administers state and federal funding for domestic violence shelters and advocacy services, develops and recommends policy, and develops and provides technical assistance and training.